Vought F-8 Crusader: Introduction

-In 1962, the Defense Department standardized military aircraft designations generally along Air Force lines.
+In 1962, the Defense Department standardized military aircraft designations under the Tri-Service Designation System.
 Consequently, the F8U became the F-8, with the original F8U-1 redesignated F-8A.

 An F-8J of intercepts a Tu-95 'Bear-B', 1974.

 The Crusader became a "day fighter" operating off the aircraft carriers.
 At the time, U.S. Navy carrier air wings had gone through a series of day and night fighter aircraft due to rapid advances in engines and avionics.
 Some squadrons operated aircraft for very short periods before being equipped with a newer higher performance aircraft.
 The Crusader was the first post-Korean War aircraft to have a relatively long tenure with the fleet.

 Cuban Missile Crisis

 The unarmed RF-8A proved good at getting low-altitude detailed photographs, leading to carrier deployments as detachments from the Navy's VFP-62 and VFP-63 squadrons and the Marines' VMCJ-2.
 Beginning on 23 October 1962 during the Cuban Missile Crisis, RF-8As flew extremely hazardous low-level photo reconnaissance missions over Cuba, the F-8's first true operational flights.
 Two-ship flights of RF-8As left Key West twice each day, to fly over Cuba at low level, then return to Jacksonville, where the film was offloaded and developed, to be rushed north to the Pentagon.

 These flights confirmed that the Soviet Union was setting up medium range ballistic missiles (MRBMs) in Cuba.
 The RF-8As also monitored the withdrawal of the Soviet missiles.
 After each overflight, the aircraft was given a stencil of a dead chicken.
 The overflights went on for about six weeks and returned a total of 160,000 images.
 The pilots who flew the missions received Distinguished Flying Crosses, while VFP-62 and VMCJ-2 received the prestigious U.S. Navy Unit Commendation.